 Make sure that your website’s overall purpose is explained clearly, ideally on the About page.
 The rating guidelines include examples of pages with “non-obvious purposes” — pages that seemed pointless or inaccurate on their own, until the rater referred to the About or FAQ page and discovered they were actually beneficial (see Section 2.2).

 In addition, Google looks at independent sources to see whether the site’s reputation matches what it claims about itself.
 If there’s conflict, Google will tend to believe what the outside sources have to say.
 For small businesses or organizations, a lack of reviews or reputation information does not mean the site is low quality (see Section 2.7).

 A webpage’s main content (which excludes ads, sidebars, and other supplementary parts that do not directly fulfill the page’s purpose) can earn a high quality rating if ALL of these are true:

 - There is a satisfying amount of high quality main content on the page.

-- The page and site have a high level of E-A-T (expertness, authoritativeness and trustworthiness).
+- The page and site have a high level of E-E-A-T (experience, xpertness, authoritativeness and trustworthiness).

 - The site has a good reputation for the page’s topic.